Vortex dynamics and Reynolds number effects of an oscillating hydrofoil in energy harvesting mode: Numerical methods

 where \space $\bar{ }$ \space represents a low-pass spatially filtered quantity, $u_i$ are the three components of velocity, $p$ is pressure, $\nu$ is kinematic viscosity, and $\rho$ is density.
 The sub-grid scale stresses are calculated with a constant Smagorinsky model, where

 and the filtered rate of strain is

 For all simulations the Smagorinsky constant is $C_s=0.1$.
 Rigid body motion is added by prescribing the appropriate body forces,

-to account for the accelerations in the non-inertial frame of reference, where $\theta(t)$ is the instantaneous angle of inclination of the foil with respect to the positive $x_1$-axis, and $h(t)$ is the instantaneous vertical position of the foil during the heaving cycle.
+to account for the accelerations in the non-inertial frame of reference, where $\theta(t)$ is the instantaneous angle of inclination of the foil with respect to the positive $x_1$-axis, and $h(t)$ is the instantaneous vertical position of the foil during the heave cycle.

-A second order finite volume solver is used to evaluate the flow around the oscillating hydrofoil.
-The solver is built from the {\it OpenFOAM} libraries, an open source package for numerical algorithms and solvers.
+A second-order finite-volume solver is used to evaluate the flow around the oscillating hydrofoil.
+The solver is built from the {\it OpenFOAM} libraries, an open-source package for numerical algorithms and solvers.
 The libraries provide a framework of fully parallelized finite-volume based operators, but allow for user input for modification of boundary conditions, schemes, modeling parameters, and discretization techniques.
-A standard pressure-implicit split-operators (PISO) Navier-Stokes solver was modified to include the appropriate body force terms and a second-order backward time-stepping algorithm is utilized with a PISO scheme to solve for pressure on a collocated grid, without any relaxation parameters.
+A standard pressure-implicit split-operators (PISO) Navier-Stokes solver was modified to include the appropriate body force terms and a second-order backward time-stepping algorithm is utilized to solve for pressure on a collocated grid, without any relaxation parameters.

-\subsection{Mesh Details}
+\subsection{Mesh details}

-For both meshes, a conformal mapping routine is utilized to create an orthogonal mesh surrounding an ellipse of aspect ratio 10, with a radial boundary of 50 chord lengths in all directions (Figure \ref{mesh}).
-The DNS mesh is comprised of 240 points equally spaced along the body, and 225 points in the radial direction using a tangent stretching function to cluster more points in the vicinity of the body.
+For both the DNS and LES meshes, a conformal mapping routine is utilized to create an orthogonal mesh surrounding an ellipse of aspect ratio 10, with a radial boundary of 50 chord lengths ($50c$) in all directions (Fig. \ref{mesh}).
+The two-dimensional DNS mesh is comprised of 240 points equally spaced along the body, and 225 points in the radial direction using a tangent stretching function to cluster more points in the vicinity of the body.
 A full mesh resolution study was performed to determine the minimal number of points in which the unsteady solution became independent of mesh resolution.

-The final LES mesh is similarly created but has carefully clustered points within the boundary layer such that the local resolution in the wall-normal direction is $\Delta y^+ <1$ for a non-oscillating foil at the same Reynolds number to assure that the boundary layer is well resolved.
-The spanwise direction is divided into 48 cells (49 nodes) over a domain of $L_z/c=0.2$ giving a value of $\Delta z/c=4.167e^{-3}$ (mesh 4 in table \ref{tab:table3}).
+The final three-dimensional LES mesh is created similarly, but extruded spanwise ($z$ coordinate direction) for a domain width of $L_z=0.2c$.
+To ensure proper boundary layer resolution, the LES mesh has carefully clustered points within the boundary layer such that the local resolution at the wall is $\Delta y^+ <1$, where $y^+$ denotes the wall-normal coordinate system non-dimensionalized by the local friction velocity in the boundary layer for a stationary foil at the same Reynolds number.
+The spanwise direction is divided equally into 48 cells (49 nodes) over the domain of $L_z/c=0.2$ giving a value of $\Delta z/c=4.17 \times 10^{-3}$ (mesh 4 in Table \ref{tab:table3}).